 "Though the fig tree may not blossom, Nor fruit be on the vines; Though the labor of the olive may fail, And the fields yield no food; Though the flock may be cut off from the fold, And there be no herd in the stalls— Yet I will rejoice in the Lord, I will joy in the God of my salvation."
 Habakkuk 3: 17-18

-In Isaiah 37 King Hezekiah hears the plans of the King of Assyria to destroy Israel and desperately pleads with God to save his nation from the hands of the great army of the Assyrians.
-God tells Hezekiah, "because you have prayed to me" He will deliver Israel from the Assyrians, which He does in a miraculous way.
+In Isaiah 37, King Hezekiah hears the plans of the King of Assyria to destroy Israel and desperately pleads with God to save his nation from the hands of the great army of the Assyrians.
+God tells Hezekiah, ‘Because you have prayed to Me, I will deliver Israel from the Assyrians, which He does in a miraculous way.

 In Luke 19: 1-10 we read about Zacchaeus, so desperate to see Jesus that he climbed up into a tree just to be able to see Him.
 Jesus looks up and announces to everyone that that day he would go have dinner at Zacchaeus's home.
 The despised tax collector would dine with Jesus!
 Zacchaeus confessed his sins and Jesus tells him that "salvation has come to his house that day" because Jesus "came to seek and to save that which was lost".

 In Luke 8: 43-48 Jesus heals a woman who had been bleeding for 12 years.
 She had spent all her money on doctors but no one could help her.
 Hearing that Jesus would be in town she went out among the crowd, even though she was unclean and not supposed to be around people.
 She dared, in desperation, to just touch the hem of his robe.
-She must've been weak from years of lost blood.
-Did she crawl through the throngs to reach the hem of his garment?
+She must have been weak from years of lost blood.
+Perhaps she crawled through the crowd to touch the hem of His garment?
 She risked her own safety to be among the crowd because of her uncleanness.
 She had total faith that just by touching his clothes she would be healed and she was.

 What blessings are in store for us if we seek God with our whole heart, crying out to Him in desperation with faith and humility that He will hear our prayer?
-Do we casually pray for our family and loved ones, do we briefly mention them in a hurried prayer; or do we long with all our heart for an answer to a prayer that means the world to us.
-How desperate for Jesus are we?
-I leave you with Psalm 65: 5:
+Do we casually pray for our family and loved ones, do we briefly mention them in a hurried prayer, or do we long with all our heart for an answer to a prayer that means the world to us.
+Is our prayer effectual?
+How desperate are we for Jesus?
+I leave you with Psalm 65: 5.

 "You answer us with awesome and righteous deeds, God our Savior, the hope of all the ends of the earth and of the farthest seas,"